cosmos/cosmos-sdk/docs/architecture/adr-005-modular-server.md

 these steps results in difficulty for extensibility as each of these functions are individually called by the `start` command after checking if the service is enabled or not by the configuration.

-### Configuration extensibility
+### App configuration extensibility

-Each service relies on the configuration options defined on `config.tml`.
+Each service relies on the configuration options defined on `app.toml`.
 Thus, in order to extend the services provided by the server, the SDK must handle custom TOML files provided by each application.